edgedb/edgedb/docs/reference/protocol/dataformats.rst

 std::float64
 ============

-The :eql:type:`std::float32` values are represented as a IEEE 754-2008 binary 64-bit value, most significant byte first.
+:eql:type:`std::float64` values are represented as an IEEE 754-2008 binary 64-bit value, most significant byte first.

 For example, the ``float64`` value ``-15.625`` is represented as: